benbaptist/minecraft-wrapper/documentation/minecraft.rst

         broadcast the specified message on IRC channels that Wrapper.py is connected to.
 Formatting might not work properly.

+        :Args:
             :message:  The message
             :irc: Also broadcast to IRC if set to True.

-        Returns:  Nothing
+        :returns:  Nothing